 \subsection{Experimental Setting}

-As shown in Algorithms \ref{alg:swa}-\ref{alg:pfge}, SWA, FGE, and PFGE are all initialized with a local optimum $w_{0}$ and an LR schedule.
-For all architectures and datasets, we initialize all algorithms in comparison with the same $w_{0}$, and the same LR setting.
-Following \cite{garipov2018loss}, we use a triangle LR schedule, as shown in Figure \ref{fig:lrs}.
+As illustrated in Algorithms \ref{alg:swa}-\ref{alg:pfge}, SWA, FGE, and PFGE are all initialized with a local optimum $w_{0}$ and a learning rate schedule.
+For all architectures and datasets considered, we initial-ize all algorithms under comparison with the same $w_{0}$ and identical learning rate settings.
+Following \cite{garipov2018loss}, we employ a triangle learning rate schedule, as depicted in Figure \ref{fig:lrs}.
 Specifically, we set $c$ to iteration numbers corresponding to 2 or 4 epochs (following \cite{garipov2018loss}), $P$ to 10 epochs, and $n$ to 40 or 20 epochs.
-For $\alpha_1$, and $\alpha_2$, we set them in the same way as in \cite{garipov2018loss}.
-The mini-batch size for model training is fixed at 128.
+For $\alpha_1$, and $\alpha_2$, we adopt the same values as used in \cite{garipov2018loss}.
+We fix the mini-batch size for model training at 128.

-For CIFAR-$\{10,100\}$, we obtain $w_{0}$ from running a standard SGD with momentum affiliated by the same type of decaying LR schedule as used in \cite{izmailov2018averaging}, to minimize an $L2$-regularization based cross-entropy loss, until convergence.
-We set the hyperparameters of SGD, e.g., the weight decaying parameter, the momentum factor, in the same way as in \cite{izmailov2018averaging}.
-For ImageNet, we use pre-trained models ResNet-50, ResNet-152, and DenseNet-161 contained in PyTorch to initialize $w_{0}$ and fixes $n$ to be the iteration number corresponding to 40 epochs.
+For CIFAR-$\{10,100\}$, we obtain $w_{0}$ by running a standard SGD with momentum regulated by the same type of decaying learning rate schedule as employed in \cite{izmailov2018averaging}, until convergence to minimize an L2-regularized cross-entropy loss.
+We adopt the hyperparameters of SGD, such as the weight decay parameter and momentum factor, in the same manner as in \cite{izmailov2018averaging}.
+For ImageNet, we use pre-trained models ResNet-50 \cite{he2016deep}, ResNet-152 \cite{he2016deep}, and DenseNet-161 \cite{huang2017densely} available in PyTorch to initialize $w_{0}$, and set $n$ to be the iteration number corresponding to 40 epochs.

-The considered performance metrics include test accuracy, negative log-likelihood (NLL), and the expected calibration error (ECE) \cite{guo2017calibration}.
-The latter two are used for evaluating an algorithm's capability for uncertainty calibration \cite{guo2017calibration,maddox2019simple}.

-In our experiments, PFGE always employs 4 model components.
-It uses the average of those 4 models' softmax outputs for test-time prediction.
-For FGE and SWAG, we compute test-time predictions by averaging softmax outputs of last 4 models that have been added into their ensemble set $\mathcal{S}$.
-By this, we guarantee that all algorithms have roughly the same overhead of model recording and test-time predictions.
-For reference, we also present results of FGE-whole and SWAG-whole, corresponding to FGE and SWAG that use the whole ensemble of models for test-time predictions.
+In our experiments, PFGE consistently employs four model components and uti-lizes the average of their softmax outputs for test-time prediction.
+Conversely, FGE and SWAG use the entire ensemble, consisting of 20 models, for test-time inference.
+To ensure that all algorithms under comparison have equal overhead in test-time inference, we compare PFGE against FGE$^{\star}$ and SWAG$^{\star}$, which are lightweight versions of FGE and SWAG, respectively.
+The sole distinction between FGE$^{\star}$ (resp.
+SWAG$^{\star}$) and FGE (resp.
+SWAG) is that the former generates test-time predictions based on the last four model components added to the ensemble set $\mathcal{S}$, while the latter utilizes all model components in $\mathcal{S}$.
+Our performance metric of interest is test accuracy.